Balanitis

 How is balanitis treated?

 If the inflammation is caused by a yeast infection, anti-fungal ointments (anti-fungals) can be applied to the skin.
 Anti-inflammatory cortisone creams can be used if the cause is an allergic reaction.
 Antibiotic creams are used to treat inflammations caused by a bacterial infection.
-If treatment with ointments/creams proves ineffective, these medications can also be taken in tablet form.
+Oral medication can sometimes also help.

 In cooperation with the Institute for Quality and Efficiency in Health Care (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen – IQWiG).